Spiderman Logo

 Spider-Man Logo 1985-1990

-1985 brought another change to the logo.
-Over the next five years, a version with oblique SPIDER-MAN lettering was used.
-The specially selected proportions gave the impression that the words were falling forward.
-At the same time, the view from above created a feeling of heaviness, impressiveness, solidity.
-The letters were orange with wide yellow edges.
-In the foreground, directly opposite the “M,” the artists depicted a spider hanging on a cobweb.
+The year 1985 brought another change to the logo.
+For the next five years, a variant with slanted SPIDER-MAN lettering was used.
+Specially chosen proportions gave the impression that the words were falling forward.
+At the same time, the view from above created a feeling of heaviness, impressiveness, and solidity.
+The letters were orange in color with wide yellow edges.
+In the foreground, directly opposite the letter “M,” the artists depicted a spider hanging on a web.

 1990 – 1994